The Beginning Years of Plant Pathology: 1907-1917

 The precursor of the modern Department of Plant Pathology was the Division of Vegetable Pathology.
 It was formed in on August 1, 1907.
 Edward M. Freeman was hired as Chief of the Division.
 It is arguably (contested by Cornell University) the first Plant Pathology unit in the nation.

 Freeman, a 1905 Ph.D. graduate of the Botany Department, had written a thesis entitled “The seed fungus of Lolium temulentum” (ryegrass).
 He had also published the 1905 book Minnesota Plant Diseases.
 Upon graduation he became a special agent of the United States Department of Agriculture in the Office of Grain Investigations.
-He was surveying rust diseases of cereals on the Great Plains when he received a telegram offering him the job of establishing a vegetable pathology unit at the University of Minnesota.
+He was surveying rust diseases of cereals on the Great Plains when, in 1906, he received a telegram offering him the job of establishing a vegetable pathology unit at the University of Minnesota.
 He accepted and was granted a one-year leave to finish his USDA work.
 Freeman returned to the University of Minnesota in 1908 and set to work.

 Many thought the new Vegetable Pathology unit should be housed in the Botany Department on the Minneapolis Campus.
 However, Freeman believed it should be a Division of Vegetable Pathology and Botany (Economic Botany) housed in the Department of Agriculture (College of Agriculture) on the Saint Paul Campus (University Farm).
 Freeman’s idea prevailed.